wreilly1/internship-challenge/ai-ml/readme.md

 ## 💻 Challenge Prompt

-Build a simple ML model that predicts crypto asset price movement (up or down) based on public historical price data.
+Build a simple ML model that predicts cryptocurrency or stock price movement (up or down) based on public historical price data.

 You may use any public data source (e.g., CoinGecko API, Kaggle datasets, or CSV files).
 Your focus should be on:
 - Feature selection